 Nausea is a common side effect of many illnesses and their treatments — cancer and HIV/AIDS are among the top causes.

-So it’s no wonder why medicinal cannabis was subjected to nausea-related research very early on.
+So it’s no wonder why medical cannabis was subjected to nausea-related research very early on.

 I was pretty stoked for this one as I used to suffer from chronic headaches when I was a kid.

-A recent study from 2016 researched the effects of cannabis on migraines and concluded that weed indeed can be used for treating this condition.
+A recent study from 2016 researched the effects of cannabis on migraines and concluded that the frequency of migraine headache was decreased with medical marijuana use.
+(20)

 There are a lot of people with epilepsy who are treating their condition with medicinal cannabis.
-And that includes parents who are trying to heal their kids.
+And that includes parents who are trying to help their kids.

 I saved the best for last.